© Square Enix © Goodbye Kansas

 • V-Ray Dome Light (also considered an area light) creates light within a dome or spherical shape to create a traditional global illumination setup.
 This Light is frequently used to load HDRI environment images.
 For more information, see V-Ray Dome Light.

-• V-Ray IES Lights (photometric lights) are designed to simulate a light source's distribution pattern exactly as they behave in real life by loading and using an IES (Illumination Engineering Society) file.
+• V-Ray IES Lights (photometric lights) are designed to simulate light sources exactly as they behave in real life by loading and using an IES (Illumination Engineering Society) file.
 An IES profile contains details about the light's behavior, such as how the light passes through fresnel lenses, its intensity, and falloff.
 For more information, see V-Ray IES Light

 • V-Ray Mesh Lights can create light sources that have volume and shape defined by geometry in the scene, without the need to use self illuminated objects and global illumination.
 For more information, see V-Ray Mesh Light